FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 • The possible financial implications for the Council vis-à-vis the operation of the Tunnel.

-• Concerns were raised regarding noise management.--- 16
+• Concerns were raised regarding noise management.
+---
+16

 • The need to progress investment in public transport.